edinburgh-napier/set09121/lectures/lecture14.md

 - Pathfinding (or more specifically path planning) is a decision making process that feeds into the movement.
     - You can consider it as crossing the boundary between movement and decision making.
-- Pathfinding is really the key ingredient to allow characters to navigate a map.
+- Pathfinding is really the key ingredient that allows characters to navigate.
-- There is a good chance you have covered this before in AI or algorithms and data structures.
+- There is a good chance you have covered this before in AI or Algorithms and Data Structures.